SpoonLabs/nopol/README.md

         Define the tests of the project.

   [--complianceLevel <complianceLevel>]
-        The compliance level of the project. (default: 7)
+        The Java version of the project. (default: 7)

   [--maxTime <maxTime>]
         The maximum time execution in minute. (default: 60)